 - Tariff Change: Change from transitional tariff 65 that will be phased out during 2021 to optimal Time of Use tariff 20.

-- A 15kW Grid Connected Solar PV: to offset all the electricity required from the grid and be able to feed into the grid when possible.
+- A 15kW Grid Connected Solar PV: to offset all the electricity required from the grid and feed into the grid when possible.

 Table 1.
 Costs and savings from audit recommendations.